- Best universities in

 Tsinghua University has been committed to a multidisciplinary system for more than 30 years, having undergone many changes since its establishment in 1911.

 It is known as one of the most elite universities in China, admitting only those students who score extremely highly in the national exams.

-The university offers 51 different undergraduate programmes and more than 200 postgraduate degrees.
+The university offers 51 undergraduate programmes and more than 200 postgraduate degrees.

-Tsinghua, which features in the top 20 in the overall THE World University Rankings, also achieves a top 30 position for engineering and technology, life sciences, physical sciences, computer science and business.
+Tsinghua, which features in the top 20 in the overall THE World University Rankings, also achieves a top 40 position in all 11 of Times Higher Education’s subject rankings.

 The campus is in northwest Beijing in a district specifically designated as a university hub.
 Its buildings feature examples of both traditional Chinese architecture and Western styles.
 Built on the former site of the Qing dynasty royal gardens, the campus has been named one of the most beautiful in the world.

 Many graduates become influential at home and abroad, most notably in Chinese politics.
 Particle physicist Chen-Ning Yang is a Nobel prizewinner associated with the university.